 “If the person doesn’t analyze the information they are being exposed to, they are likely to accept, believe and surrender to it because there’s no analytical filter.”

 Most interesting is the fact that Dispenza uses science and research to prove that beliefs actually change our brain waves.
 He writes, “As brain waves slow down, you leave the domain of the conscious mind and enter the realm of the subconscious mind.”

-So, here I am, a smug intellectual who is not entirely okay with the confirmation bias that exists in my conscious mind.
-Yet I'm still skeptical of my unconscious mind.
+What if you’re a smug intellectual who is not entirely okay with the confirmation bias that exists in your conscious mind?
+Yet still skeptical of your unconscious mind?

 Is it more dangerous to passively consume information or to simply let go?
-Can I truly exist in the experience of a belief (without psychoanalyzing it as I’m doing here)?
+Can we truly exist in the experience of a belief (without psychoanalyzing it as I’m doing here)?

-Do I trust myself to make the leap into the unknown?
+Can we trust ourselves to leap into the unknown?
 Should we, as a society, trust ourselves to fully get out of our heads and into our aligned, wild hearts?

-The problem is that if I get too much into my head, it bifurcates the very process.
-However, according to all of the researchers, neuroscientists, and authors (whom I’m interviewing for Season 4 of my podcast), the latter is the way to go — it’s better to go “beyond the mind” even if it makes you seem illogical or mystical.
+The problem is that if we get too much into our heads, it bifurcates the very process.
+However, according to all of the researchers, neuroscientists, and authors (whom I’ve interviewed on my podcast), the latter is the way to go — it’s better to go “beyond the mind” even if it makes you seem illogical or mystical!

-Dispenza argues that to evolve, we need to develop more consciousness, compassion, understanding, patience and humility rather than react to circumstances that we can't always control.
+Dispenza argues that to evolve, we need to develop more consciousness, compassion, understanding, patience and humility rather than react to circumstances that we can’t always control.
 Which begs the question: Are we ever in control?
-(And if not, I better research both sides to make sure I retain utmost control).
+(And if not, you better research both sides to make sure you retain utmost contro!)